asaarashi/drinkit_backend/README.md

 ### `npm install`

-and then execute the following command to run the main app:
+and then execute the following command to run the app:

 ### `node app.js`